xwmario/Warez/.github/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue ticket, eMail, Discord or any other method with the owners of this repository before making any change.
+When contributing to CHEF-KOCH/Warez, please first discuss the change you wish to make via issue ticket, eMai or Discord with the owners of this repository before making any change.

-Please note that I have a code of conduct, please follow it in all your interactions with this project.
+Please note that we have a code of conduct, please follow it in all your interactions with this project.

 ## Pull Request Process

 1. Ensure you fetch the latest versions first before you do a PR.
-2. Update the README.md with the changes which needs to be mention (in case something changed).
+2. Update the README.md (or the file you like to change) with the changes which needs to be mention.
 3. Do not link to offline websites, check it against [Down For Everyone Or Just Me](https://downforeveryoneorjustme.com/) or [Down.com](https://down.com/).
 4. Open Source programs should be preferred, whenever you mention a new program.
 Keep that in mind!

 ## Code of Conduct